-What is an iGPU?
+What is an integrated GPU (iGPU)?

-Conditions that make a graphics card necessary
+Conditions that make a graphics card or video card necessary

 - Software requirements demand it: Certain software applications can be graphics-intensive enough to warrant a graphics card as it will relieve significant strain from the CPU.

 - Multiple monitors: When you need to connect extra monitors, a graphics card makes it easier.